uw-comphys/openccm/publications/2403_JOSS/paper.md

 `aA + bB + [...] -> cC + dD + [...]`

 with associated numeric rate constants.
-It intentionally does not support the standard `<->` symbol for reversible chemical reactions, so that each independent reaction has an explicit rate constant clearly defined in the same file.
-Therefore, a reversible reaction must be written as two independent forward reactions (with separate rate constants).
-Each species *label* must solely contain letter characters, e.g. `O` instead of `O2` for oxygen.
-Kinetic rate constants must be expressed as positive real numbers in standard or scientific notation.
-Additionally, each reaction/rate pair must also have a unique *identifier* (i.e. R1, R2).
+It intentionally does not support the standard `<->` symbol for reversible chemical reactions, so that each independent reaction has its rate constant explicit defined.
+Therefore, a reversible reaction must be written as two independent forward reactions, each with its own rate constants.
+Each species *label* can contain letter and numbers, but cannot contain brackets "(" or ")" or special characters, e.g. "+", "-", "^", etc. Kinetic rate constants must be expressed as positive real numbers in standard or scientific notation.
+Additionally, each reaction/rate pair must have a unique *identifier* (i.e. R1, R2).
 For example, take the reversible reaction,

 $$2\textrm{NaCl} + \textrm{CaCO}_3 \Leftrightarrow \textrm{Na}_2\textrm{CO}_3 + \textrm{CaCl}_2$$

-with `k_f = 5e-2` and `k_r = 2` the species must first be redefined in simple terms in agreement with the reactions parser, i.e. a = NaCl, b = CaCO3, c = Na2CO3, and d = CaCl2.
+with $k_f = 5e-2$ and $k_r = 2$, dimensionless numbers picked for demonstration purposes.
 A configuration file for this reversible reaction may then be:

     [REACTIONS]
     R1: 2NaCl   + CaCO3 ->  Na2CO3 + CaCl2